• Menu

 My husband initially thought I was crazy when I mentioned the idea, but I bought him a French press anyway.

 Since then, he has never turned back.
-He actually likes his coffee better this way, and we got back a chunk of kitchen counter space!
+He actually likes his coffee better this way, and it keeps our kitchen counters clutter-free.

 I never knew I cared about bathroom countertop clutter until we started exploring minimalism.